 The examination involves observation and comparison of both the scapulae and serratus anterior muscles.

-Note if there any the asymmetry between the left and right sides, any atrophy of the muscle, or presence of fasciculations.
+Note if there is any the asymmetry between the left and right sides, any atrophy of the muscle, or presence of fasciculations.

 Serratus wall test measures and compares the strength of the serratus anterior.